Special Event Insurance

 Third-party property damage

 If an employee’s property is damaged at a company event, special event insurance can help pay for the cost of repairing or replacing the damaged item.
-This policy also covers damage that happens to a venue during an event.
+This policy also covers damage that may occur to a venue during an event.

 Purple check mark